Special Education Programs

 Commitment:

 The commitment required by the applicant is to ensure all processes are followed by the stated deadlines.
 Failure to follow/meet deadlines will result in an applicant’s spot being given away to a waitlist applicant and the applicant will need to reapply for future consideration.
-Region IV Lakes Country Service Cooperative’s SPED Pipeline grant does not require applicants remain employed by their current school district after obtaining their license, but does require applicants to remain a teacher in a Minnesota school district for at least 5 years once a Tier 3 or 4 special education license is obtained.
+Region IV Lakes Country Service Cooperative’s SPED Pathway grant does not require applicants remain employed by their current school district after obtaining their license, but does require applicants to remain a teacher in a Minnesota school district for at least 5 years once a Tier 3 or 4 special education license is obtained.

 Important Deadlines